8ctopus/paypal-sandbox/README.md

 - head to `http://localhost` in your browser

-The demo automatically lists all products, plans and existing webhooks.
-You can create new products, plans and webhooks.
-You can also create an order (payment) or subscription.
+The demo when started automatically lists all existing products, plans and webhooks.

+If you never used the PayPal REST api before, you will need to create a product, a plan and a webhook before you can use subscriptions.

 ## debugging